vseryakov/backendjs/README.md

 ## AWS instance setup with node and backendjs

-Here is the example how to setup new custom AWS server, it is not required and completely optional but bkjs provies some helpful commands that may simplify new image configuration.
+Here is the example how to setup new custom AWS server, it is not required and completely optional but bkjs provides some helpful commands that may simplify new image configuration.

 - start new AWS instance via AWS console, use Amazon Linux